 Column Heading Description Obs Observation 1 (with HOSPID = ".") is the overall average for the entire dataset (TYPELVLP = 0).
 The remaining observations are individual providers, or hospitals (TYPELVLP = 16).
 HOSPID Identifier for each provider in the dataset.
 AGECAT Age stratification category - See Table 6 for TYPELVLP settings.
 SEXCAT Gender stratification category - See Table 6 for TYPELVLP settings.
 PAYCAT Payer stratification category - See Table 6 for TYPELVLP settings.
 RACECAT Race stratification category - See Table 6 for TYPELVLP settings.
 TPIQxx Number of cases in the numerator.
 PPIQxx Number of cases in the denominator (population at risk).
 OPIQxx Observed (raw) rate - Numerator divided by Denominator.
-EPIQxx Expected rate - Rates the provider would have if it performed the same as the reference population given the provider's actual case-mix (e.g., age, gender, modified DRG and comorbidities) RPIQxx Risk-adjusted rate - Accounts for the difference between the case-mix of the reference population and the provider's case-mix.
+EPIQxx Expected rate - Rates the provider would have if it performed the same as the reference population given the provider's actual case-mix (e.g., age, gender, modified DRG and comorbidities) DDIO , RPIQxx Risk-adjusted rate - Accounts for the difference between the case-mix of the reference population and the provider's case-mix.
+When stratifications other than hospital or area are selected, the RPIQxx variables and their confidence intervals are observed/expected ratios to avoid confounding with risk adjustment variables.
 LPIQxx Lower limit of confidence interval of risk-adjusted rate.
 UPIQxx Upper limit of confidence interval of risk-adjusted rate.
 SPIQxx Smoothed rate - Rates with removal of fluxuation over time.
 XPIQxx Standard error of smoothed rate.